vittal288/JAVASCRIPT/INFO.md

 [HAVE A LOOK HERE](https://www.udemy.com/the-complete-javascript-course/)

-JS is lightwaight, Cross Platform and OOPS Programming language
+JS is lightweight, Cross Platform and OOPS Programming language

 Primitive (not a object)Data types:
 Number: always a floating value 5.0
 String
 Boolean
-Undefined: Data type of a variable which does not have any value yet null:Also means non-existant
+Undefined: Data type of a variable which does not have any value yet null:Also means non existance

 JS has Dynamic Typing :